chrisburnell/chrisburnell.com/src/pages/ethos.md

 ---
 draft: true
 title: Ethos
-lede: Things I believe in.
+description: Things I believe in.
 ---

 This page is still being built!